-In recent years there has been substantial investment of the facilities for Sixth Form students.
-We are lucky enough to have a newly refurbished Common Room, a Study Room, a Sixth Form Cafe, an IT room and the Library Balcony study space.
+There are good facilities for Sixth Form students, comprising a Common Room, a Study Room, a Sixth Form Cafe, an IT room and the Library Balcony study space.

 Students attend tutor time/registration every day unless they apply for a study morning as a result of having no lessons.
 Each day in tutor time has a different theme.
 These include Study Skills on a Monday and a Quiz on a Friday with topics based on the wider world (eg. news events, prices of produce, world knowledge, etc.).
 Every Tuesday is the Sixth Form assembly and one-to-one tutor interviews and mentoring take place on Wednesdays and Thursdays.